COVIDAnalytics/DELPHI/README.md

 Please Cite the following when you are utilizing our results:

 ML Li, H Tazi Bouardi, O Skali Lami, N Trichakis, T Trikalinos, D Bertsimas.
 Forecasting COVID-19 and Analyzing the Effect of Government Interventions.
 (2020) submitted for publication.

+## Archived Models

+The  `archive` subfolder contains various other models that we attempted but did not find its performance satisfying.
+In total the archive includes:
+1. "Adaptive Policy Model" - This is a model that utilizes the current implemented policies to derive the resurgence continuously over time.
+Although the methodology is sound, the results were unfortunately not as appealing as the current model utilized on the website.
+2. "V1 - No Jump" - This is the original model used for the website before 07/04.
+We provide two implementations: The Mathematica version `COVID-19_MIT_ORC_training_script_global_V2.nb` , and the python3 version `DELPHI_model.py`.
+The Mathematica notebook was written with Mathematica 12.1 but should work with any version greater than 10.0.
+The Python3 version is tested with Python 3.7.
+3. "V2 - Discrete Jump" - This is the original model augmented with a resurgence modeled as a discrete step function.
+4. "V3 - Normal Jump + Trust Solver" - This is the same as the current model on the website, but uses a different solver that produces good results sometimes, but fails spectacularly on a lot of countries.
+5. "V4 - ArcTan Jump" - This is the original model augmented with a resurgence modeled as a second ArcTan function.
+The results were acceptable but not as good as the exponential correction.

 ## V3 Instructions (Current Model)